levyjeff/levyjeff.github.io/_news/announcement_2.md

 related_posts: false
 ---

-The start of another quarter of Machine Learning for Public Policy at Harris - looking forward to seeing all of the second year MPPs again.
+{{ "uiuc" | emoji }} The start of another quarter of Machine Learning for Public Policy at Harris - looking forward to seeing all of the second year MPPs again.